ParaView is free andadvanced software with many options for visualization, especially when doing 3D calculations.

 To plot using point sprites, do the following:

-- In the opened file, choose "Point Sprint" from the "Representation" menu.
+- In the opened file, choose "Point Gaussian" from the "Representation" menu.

-- For best results, set the radius to a constant radius and enter particle size (usually half the background grid element length).
-A future option might allow this setting to be automatic and support variable size particles).
+- For best results, set the radius to a constant radius and enter particle size (usually half the background grid element length)..

 - Set coloring to the calculation result you want to visualize.